Mayuresh-Patil01/Face-Rotation-Classification/README.md

-Below is an enhanced, emoji-rich version of the README file.
-You can copy and paste the entire text into your `README.md` file.
+Below is a copy‑and‑paste ready version of the README in Markdown format.
+Simply copy all the text below (including the triple backticks) into your `README.md` file:

----

 ```markdown
 # Face Rotation Classifier 🚀